 When deciding between a CDL A or CDL B, you want to weight your career options.
 Your Class A CDL will generally be able to garner you the highest wages of any type of truck driver.
 Most students who graduate with their Class A CDL will get into over-the-road (OTR) trucking.
 That means you drive longer distances, log more miles, usually drive across the US, and therefore get the highest wages of any class of truck drivers.

-On average, DDA graduates can expect to start with income of around $40,000+ annually.
-Driver pay can go as high as $90,000+ for veteran truckers with the biggest carriers.
-The middle/average salaries run between $50,000 annually (25th percentile) and $70,00 (75th percentile) for OTR truck drivers.
+On average, DDA graduates can expect to start with an income of around $45,000+ annually, while an average salaries run between $50,000 annually (25th percentile) and $70,00 (75th percentile) for OTR truck drivers.

 Most carriers also provide their drivers with a host of additional benefits in addition to a good salary when they are OTR truckers.
 The following are some of the other benefits you can expect to get from your carrier: